MurilloMarquesSantos/Credit-Analysis-System/README.md

 - **documentation-service:** Generates PDF receipts for "**APPROVED**" proposals, uploads them to AWS S3, and sends the download link to the notification-service.

-- **Tests:** Tests: Includes 244 unit and integration tests, with 100% code coverage.
+- **Tests:** Includes 244 unit and integration tests, with 100% code coverage.

 # ✨ Features